JimmyVanHout/py_json_unit_test/README.md

 ### Create the Test Specifications File

-First, if it is not already present, create the **test specifications file**, which is a JSON file (a file with a `.json` extension) containing the test specifications.
+First, if it is not already present, create the **test specifications file**, which is a JSON file (a file containing JSON with a `.json` extension) containing the test specifications.
 It must be formatted similarly to the following example:

 ```
 {